Skip to main content

 To report other investment income:

-Navigate to the Life & Income > Basic information TQ section on the left side and click Yes next to the statement I have investments.
+2. Navigate to the Life & Income > Income Sources TQ section and click Yes next to the statement: I have investments.

 Note: if you are filing jointly, the questions in these sections apply to both you AND your spouse.